-What is Naloxone and how can it be helpful for those with Opioid Use Disorders?
+What is Naloxone and how is it helpful to those with Opioid Use Disorders?

-With the steady rise of substance overdose, especially opioid overdose, people are turning to more harm reduction strategies such as administering naloxone on a person that is suspected of overdosing from opioids.
+With the steady rise of substance overdose, especially opioid overdose, people are turning to more harm reduction strategies such as administering naloxone on a person that is suspected of overdosing on opioids.
 What is naloxone?
-Also known by the brand name Narcan, naloxone is an FDA approved emergency medication that can rapidly reverse an opioid overdose.
-It is what is known as an opioid antagonist and will attach itself onto an opioid receptor that will reverse and block the effects of opioids in the body.
+Also known by the brand name Narcan, naloxone is an FDA-approved emergency medication that can rapidly reverse an opioid overdose.
+It is what is known as an opioid antagonist and will attach itself to an opioid receptor that will reverse and block the effects of opioids in the body.